avoajaugochukwu/techwizerd.com/content/posts/hugo-github-pages-setup.md

 ---

-Run in the command prompt
+Run code below the command line:

 ```
 hugo server -D
 ```

-The *-D* flag, tells the server to also show drafts, because our html post has draft set to true.
+The `-D` flag, tells the server to also show drafts, because our html post has draft set to true.
 You can set draft to false, or remove that line entirely.
 Then you do not need the
-*-D* flag anymore.
+`-D` flag anymore.

 > Note that drafts will not be added to the site when we build it later.